 In November, 2013, the Company's stockholders approved the 2013 Equity Incentive Plan ("Plan") which provides for awards of stock options and restricted stock to officers, employees and directors.
 The cost of the Plan is based on the fair value of the awards on the grant date.
 The fair value of restricted stock awards is based on the closing price of the Company's stock on the grant date.
 The fair value of stock options is estimated using a Black-Scholes option pricing model using assumptions for dividend yield, stock price volatility, risk-free interest rate, and option term.
 These assumptions are based on management's judgments regarding future events, are subjective in nature, and contain uncertainties inherent in an estimate.
 The cost of the awards is being recognized over the five-year vesting periods during which participants are required to provide services in exchange for the awards.
 Certain officers and employees have seven-year vesting periods.
 Vesting began March 1, 2014, for directors and November 1, 2014, for certain other officers and employees.
+The Company's accounting policy is to recognize forfeitures as they occur.

 Until such time as awards of stock are granted and vested or options are exercised, shares of the Company's common stock under the Plan shall be authorized but unissued shares.
 The maximum number of shares authorized under the plan is 447,027.
-Total stock-based compensation expense for the year ended December 31, 2018 and 2017 was \$209 and \$479, with a tax benefit recorded of \$44 and \$163, respectively.
+Total stock-based compensation expense for the year ended December 31, 2019 and 2018 was \$147 and \$209, with a tax benefit recorded of \$31 and \$44, respectively.